Special-Unitary-Group/xolote/README.md

     <img src="https://hackmty.com/img/Logo_2023.png" width="200">
 </div>

-Kaban was born as one of the projects for the [HackMTY 2023](https://hackmty.com/), the largest [hackathon](https://en.wikipedia.org/wiki/Hackathon) in Latin America.
+Xolote was born as one of the projects for the [HackMTY 2023](https://hackmty.com/), the largest [hackathon](https://en.wikipedia.org/wiki/Hackathon) in Latin America.
 The challenge was to create a novel application of a smart search engine using large language models.

 In the 24 hours span of the hackathon, we only managed to finish a simple demo, which placed us among the top 10 finalists of the contest, out of +100.